 #1: Google Search Ads

-Search Ads are all about being in the right place at the right time with the right message.
-These ads are a way to get in front of potential clients or customers right when they are looking for your product or service.
+Search Ads are all about being in the right place at the right time, with the right message.
+These ads are a way to get in front of potential clients or customers when they are actively looking for your product or service.

 Advertisers select a list of words (called keywords) that potential customers search for.
 You then decide how much you’re willing to pay for a click on your ad.
-This is why Google Ads is sometimes referred to as pay per click (or PPC) because the advertiser is charged every time someone clicks on their ad.
+This is why Google Ads is sometimes referred to as pay-per-click (PPC) because the advertiser is charged every time someone clicks on their ad.
 Because of this, it’s very important to understand how many of those clicks turn into customers, and exactly how much that customer is worth.
 Knowing those two things will help you understand how much you can pay for a click in order to be profitable.

 You may have noticed that when you search for something like “movie theatre near me” Google provides the top three local listings nearest you that fit the search.
 When you buy a Local Search Ad, you’re bumped to the top and people see you featured when they’re searching either on Google or Google Maps.
 Not only are Google Local Search Ads a great value, but they’re also an excellent way to bring people to your business when they’re ready to call or come in.